 Contemporary romance is great in its own right, but there’s just something about a historical romance that makes us yearn for a time of rules and restrictions that were made to be broken.

 And though you might just think of Jane Austen-style Regency romances when you hear “historical,” there’s so much more to the genre!
-Including Western, Civil War, Victorian—in addition to Regency—romances, there’s something for everyone on this list.
+Including Western, Scottish, Victorian—in addition to Regency—romances, there’s something for everyone on this list.

 Marry Me by Sundown

 With over 50 historical romance books to her name, author Johanna Lindsey was an incredibly popular bestselling author.

 The series features three standalone books that each follow intertwined characters, usually a Callahan brother.

 Marry Me by Sundown is no exception, and centers on Morgan Callahan—who left his family’s cattle ranch to make it on his own as a miner—and Violet Mitchell, a London socialite who returns to America to help her struggling family.

 Though these two are initially at odds, Morgan soon finds that this “thorn in his side” may actually be the woman of his dreams.

 From her Regency novels to those set in Medieval England, Lindsey’s stunning books provide us with addicting romance reads.